 - 408. The Trial Chamber therefore relied upon the purported knowledge (or recklessness) of unidentified individuals, at whose behest the physical perpetrators allegedly acted, in order to establish that crimes against humanity were committed in a number of municipalities.
 In each case, the Trial Chamber failed to identify whose knowledge it was using in order to find that the chapeau elements of crimes against humanity had been satisfied. - 409.
-In the Orić case, the Appeals Chamber held that the failure of the Trial Chamber to identify the underlying crime committed by a subordinate resulted in reversal of a conviction on the basis superior responsibility.
-Likewise, the Trial Chamber's failure to identify the person who had the mens rea for crimes against humanity, and his or her connection to the offence, requires that General Ojdanić's convictions for crimes against humanity be reversed. - 410.
-Similarly, in the Krajisnik case, the Appeals Chamber held that the failure of the Trial Chamber to make findings on whether and when JCE members became aware of the commission of expanded crimes, and therefore imputed liability to Krajisnik for those crimes, required reversal.
-Likewise, in our case, the Trial Chamber's failure to make findings as to the person who had the mens rea for crimes against humanity, and his or her connection to the offence, requires that General Ojdanić's convictions for crimes against humanity be reversed.
+In the Orić case, the Appeals Chamber held that the failure of the Trial Chamber to identify the underlying crime committed by a subordinate resulted in reversal of a conviction on the basis superior responsibility.542 Likewise, the Trial Chamber's failure to identify the person who had the mens rea for crimes against humanity, and his or her connection to the offence, requires that General Ojdanić's convictions for crimes against humanity be reversed. - 410.
+Similarly, in the Krajisnik case, the Appeals Chamber held that the failure of the Trial Chamber to make findings on whether and when JCE members became aware of the commission of expanded crimes, and therefore imputed liability to Krajisnik for those crimes, required reversal.543 Likewise, in our case, the Trial Chamber's failure to make findings as to the person who had the mens rea for crimes against humanity, and his or her connection to the offence, requires that General Ojdanić's convictions for crimes against humanity be reversed.

 411. The labeling of a crime as a crime against humanity brings with it international criminal jurisdiction and the opprobrium of the world.
-As a result, the chapeau elements are of great significance in providing a high bar between ordinary crimes prosecutable in a domestic jurisdiction, such as murder and forcible transfer, and serious international crimes which can give rise to universal jurisdiction or be prosecutable at a Tribunal such as this one.
-In the Canadian case of $R v Finta^{501}$ , the Supreme Court acknowledged the "additional stigma and opprobrium" that will be
+As a result, the chapeau elements are of great significance in providing a high bar between ordinary crimes prosecutable in a domestic jurisdiction, such as murder and forcible transfer,

-Orahovac (Mala Krusa) TJ [2/1212]; Suva Reka TJ [2/1217]; Kosovska Mitrovica TJ [2/1230]; Vuciturn town TJ [2/1233]; Vuciturn municipality TJ [2/1236]
+541 TJ [2/1259] The same findings were also made for a number of events of which General Ojdanić was not convicted (some of which are subject to the prosecution's appeal): Orahovac (Bella Crkva) TJ [2/1210]; Orahovac (Mala Krusa) TJ [2/1212]; Suva Reka TJ [2/1217]; Kosovska Mitrovica TJ [2/1230]; Vuciturn town TJ [2/1233]; Vuciturn municipality TJ [2/1236]

-&lt;sup>499 Orić AJ, para.
+542 Orić AJ, para.
 47.

-&lt;sup>500 Krajisnik AJ, para.
+543 Krajisnik AJ, para.
 171.